jgormley661/CompileAnythingScript/README.md

 C, C++, Python, C-Sharp, Haskell, Rust, Java, Lua, Ruby, Javascript, PHP

-to install, make sure you have permission to excute it with
+to install, make sure you have permission to excute it with the following bash command chmod u+x compile
-  $chmod u+x compile

-and then place it in your /bin/ folder
+and then place it in your /bin/ folder with the following bash command mv compile /bin/
-  $mv compile /bin/

  then to use the script simply use the compile keyword